mainwp/mainwp-child/readme.txt

 = 0.5 =
 * Fixed issue with importing database with custom foreign key references
-* Fixed issue with disabled functions from te "suhosin" extension
+* Fixed issue with disabled functions from the "suhosin" extension
 * Fixed issue with click-heatmap

 = 0.4 =